Lima Memorial Health System Logo

 Foot drop is not a condition by itself.
 It is a symptom of another disorder.
 Foot drop can be caused by a number of health conditions.

 The most common cause of foot drop is peroneal nerve injury.
-The peroneal nerve is a branch of the sciatic nerve.
+This nerve is also called the fibular nerve is a branch of the sciatic nerve.
 It supplies movement and sensation to the lower leg, foot, and toes.

 Conditions that affect the nerves and muscles in the body can lead to foot drop.
 They include:

-Crossing the legs can also damage the peroneal nerve.
+Crossing the legs at the knees can also damage the peroneal nerve.

 Brain and spinal cord disorders can cause muscle weakness and paralysis and include: